BAI: Beck Anxiety Inventory

 Copyright and Usage Responsibility: Check that you have the proper rights and permissions to use this assessment tool in your research.
 This may include purchasing appropriate licenses, obtaining permissions from authors/copyright holders, or ensuring your usage falls within fair use guidelines.

-The Beck Anxiety Inventory (BAI) is copyrighted material owned by Pearson Assessments.
-All rights reserved.
+The Beck Anxiety Inventory (BAI) is copyrighted material.
+Copyright is held by Aaron T. Beck; the BAI is a registered trademark of The Psychological Corporation and is published and licensed by Pearson Assessments.
 The BAI requires proper licensing for administration in clinical practice and research settings.
+Item content is reproduced on this page only in brief illustrative form.

 Usage Requirements: